Destination Ag

 • Field experiences are available for third and fifth grades in the fall and Pre-K and first grades in the spring.

-• Third and fifth grade sessions are 45-minutes, first grade sessions are 30-minutes, and PreK sessions are 20-minutes.
+• First, third, and fifth grade sessions are 30-minutes and PreK sessions are 20-minutes.

 • Field experiences include three to four sessions plus a 30-minute lunch break at the Opry Shelter pavilion.
 The number of sessions is determined by the amount of time the visiting school has available.